andreishpilenok/tempgamename/README.md

 - will only be able to go up by solving puzzles
 - as the screen is always moving, the player has to do it within a certain timeframe

+I'm imagining gameplay would be as such-
+1. You start at the very bottom.
+2. You can continue upwards by using certain objects(ex. climbing up a ladder).
+Getting to these objects may require you to solve a puzzle.
+3. I suppose the score would be the distance you acheived.
+4. The speed  of scrolling and puzzle difficulty increase as you get higher.

+How this would be done technically-
+1. Set some sort of background image that slowly slides off of the bottom of the  screen.
+2. Player should only be able to stand on specific objects(otherwise he would fall and lose progress).
+Can I make those objects part of the background or do I have them to be seperate?
+Can I make certain areas a sprite have collision and some not?
+3. If I can get some of that Mario game code that Zach showed us, I could use a lot of that.

 # Backup Idea

 Something like Guitar Hero, or more specifically like Piano Tiles(google it if you don't know)